-In the event of total air loss ("LOW AIR" warning light illuminated) for any reason, the vehicle may be driven at a speed of 5-15 MPH (depending on road surface) with the rear of the vehicle in the fully "DOWN" position.
+In the event of total air loss for any reason, the vehicle may be driven at a speed of 5-15 MPH

+(depending on road surface) with the rear of the vehicle in the fully "DOWN" position.
 Care should be exercised since ground clearance at the rear will be at a minimum.
 Vehicle should be taken to nearest dealer.

-Depending on the type of failure, it may be possible to add air to the rear suspension air reservoir (shop air fill valve located on reservoir) by filling reservoir at a local gas station (DO NOT EXCEED 120 PSI).
+Depending on the type of failure, it may be possible to add air to the rear suspension wet tank (shop air fill valve located on tank-see illustration) by filling reservoir at a local gas station.
+(DO NOT EXCEED 120 PSI.)
+Be sure the engine is running or the ignition switch is turned to "ON" or "ACCESSORY" position, and the outer rocker switches in "RAISE" position until vehicle is leveled.
+Then move RAISE - LOWER switches to "OFF" and TRAVEL switch to "HOLD".